Gokuldas Tejpal

-Sheth Gokuldas Tejpal or Sheth Goculdas Tejpal (1822–1867) was a merchant, businessman, social reformer and philanthropist from Mumbai, India.
+Sheth Gokuldas Tejpal or Sheth Goculdas Tejpal (1822–1867) was a merchant, businessman, social reformer and philanthropist from Bombay, British India.
 Gokuldas, who hailed from Gujarati Bhatia community, was well known for building charity institutions, hospitals, schools, hostels including famous Gokuldas Tejpal Hospital Gokuldas Tejpal Sanskrit College, where the first session of Indian National Congress was held On 28 December 1885.
 He also built the Gokuldas Tejpal Anglo-vernacular high school and Gokuldas Tejpal Boarding House.

 Life

 In 1822, Gokuldas was born in Bhatia community.
 His father and his uncle began life at early age as hawkers in Bombay.
 His father, Tejpal, passed his fortune to Gokuldas in 1833 when he died.
 His uncle too left his own fortune to Gokuldas when he died.
 Gokuldas died in 1867 by leaving large amounts of money for charitable institutions, including a boarding school and several other schools.